SAP-samples/teched2023-AD267/exercises/rap/exercises/ex1/README.md

 Execrises 1.1 - 1.3 are essential for the exercise, the following exercises 1.4 - 1.7 are for your further information, you can skip them if you have limited time.
 -->
 > **Reminder:**
-> Don't forget to replace all occurences of the placeholder **`###`** with your group ID in the exercise steps below.
+> Don't forget to replace all occurences of the placeholder **`###`** with the 3-digit code in your ABAP username in the exercise steps below.
 > You can use the ADT function **Replace All** (**Ctrl+F**) for the purpose.
-> If you don't have a group ID yet, please check with your instructor.
+> If you don't have an ABAP user yet, please check with your instructor.

 ## Exercise 1.1: Create Package with language version ABAP for Cloud Development